 Once examined and accepted, the court (or the Registrar in a case before him or her) may permit an amendment of the claims only for one of the following purposes: clarifying, removing an error in the specification or restricting the claims.
 The amendment may be allowed only if it does not broaden the scope of the claims or add anything to the specification that was not already included therein from the beginning.

 The duration of patent infringement cases varies significantly.
 The average duration is two to three years.

 Costs are also difficult to estimate and may vary significantly, depending on the complexity of the case, the parties involved and the legal representation.
 Legal fees may range between US$400,000 and US$800,000 for the main claim and US$150,000 to US$300,000 for interim injunction proceedings.

 Anyone can oppose a patent application within three months of publication of its acceptance.

-Opposition proceedings consist of the following stages: submission of statements of arguments by both the opponent and the applicant, submission of evidence (usually in the form of affidavits and expert opinions), holding a cross-examination hearing and submission of summations.
+Opposition proceedings comprise the following stages: submission of statements of arguments by both the opponent and the applicant, submission of evidence (usually in the form of affidavits and expert opinions), cross-examination hearing and submission of summations.

-The Registrar has an inherent authority to order discovery.
-However, the Registrar is usually more reluctant to exercise his or her authority in comparison to civil courts.
+The Registrar has an inherent authority to order discovery; however, he or she is usually more reluctant to exercise his or her authority in comparison to civil courts.